 Historically, students have used vacations for personal needs (as noted in the scheduling instructions, please give us this information in the comments section), wellness, preparation for Step 2 exams, or times when they expect to have many residency interviews.

 As you plan your schedule with the help of your advisors, bear in mind that the required Phase 3 rotations are intensive experiences to prepare you for your first year of residency.
 Even though Medical Student Education has worked to create additional time-away flexibility, these rotations are important portions of your education that have limited capacity for absences.
-Following the selection and verification of your initial required rotations and vacation, the next phase of scheduling will open for the seven electives that complete your personalized senior schedule and meet all of your graduation requirements.
+Following the selection and verification of your initial required rotations and vacation, the next phase of scheduling will open for the electives that complete your personalized senior schedule and meet all of your graduation requirements.

-Part 2: Elective Scheduling Details
+Stage 2: Elective Scheduling Details

 PLEASE NOTE: The registrar does everything they can to make sure students who did not get a Sub-I in their career interest area will get an early elective instead.
 This ensures that all students have the rotations that they need to get the opportunity for faculty letters of recommendation for their specialties.